14th annual Race to Feed the Hungry

-IDAHO FALLS, Idaho (KIFI/KIDK) – Tomorrow is Thanksgiving, which also means that the annual Race to Feed the Hungry also kicks off.
+IDAHO FALLS, Idaho (KIFI/KIDK) – Tomorrow is Thanksgiving, which also means that the annual Race to Feed the Hungry also kicks off in Freeman Park.

 Many people in Idaho Falls showed up at Bill’s Bike and Run, to pick up their packets and also donate a few items.